Mosuo: Language

 The Mosuo speak Na (a.k.a.
 Narua), a Naish language (closely related to Naxi), a member of the Sino-Tibetan language family.
 Although there is no question that the language of the Mosuo and that of the Naxi are closely related, some Mosuo speakers resent the use of the language name Naxi, which is commonly used to refer to the dialect of the town of Lijiang and the surrounding villages.
 A more adequate name is Na, used in several linguistic publications.
 The name "Narua" is used in the Summer Institute of Linguistics' inventory of languages, Ethnologue.
-Narua A collection of audio recordings is available online, and a trilingual glossary has also been posted online.
+Narua A collection of audio recordings is available online for the dialects of Yongning, Lataddi, Qiansuo, and Lijiazui, and a trilingual dictionary has also been posted online.
 Two book-length descriptions of the language are available, as well as several research articles.

 Yongning Na, which is spoken in Yongning township, Lijiang municipality, Yunnan, China, has been documented by Jacques and Michaud (2011).